mkoslacz/Moviper/README.md

 ### Args Bundle

 You can easily pass extras from your Activity or Fragment to the presenter using Moviper Args Bundle.
-You can check out how to use it in the Sample's `FullscreenPhotoPresenter` [constructor and its call](https://github.com/mkoslacz/Moviper/blob/master/rxsample/src/main/java/com/mateuszkoslacz/moviper/rxsample/viper/presenter/FullscreenPhotoPresenter.java#L25).
+You can check out how to use it in the Sample's `FullscreenPhotoPresenter` [constructor](https://github.com/mkoslacz/Moviper/blob/master/sample-rx/src/main/java/com/mateuszkoslacz/moviper/rxsample/viper/presenter/FullscreenPhotoPresenter.java#L20) and [its call](https://github.com/mkoslacz/Moviper/blob/master/sample-rx/src/main/java/com/mateuszkoslacz/moviper/rxsample/viper/view/activity/FullscreenPhotoActivity.java#L59).

 ### Moviper Inter-Presenter-Communication

 Referenced as IPC.
-It's [RxJava](https://github.com/ReactiveX/RxJava) based.
+It's [RxJava](https://github.com/ReactiveX/RxJava) based, so it works only on the Rx-flavor of Moviper.

+Sample usage available in `sample-ipc`

 ##### Quickstart